 We left Oswego with a goal of traveling 60 miles to Rochester, the next major port west on the lake.

-After a long and beautiful 127 mile day on Lake Ontario, we arrived at Bootlegger’s Marina in Wilson.
+After a long and beautiful 127 mile day on Lake Ontario, we arrived at Bootlegger’s Marina in Wilson, New York.

-Canada’s border is closed to US recreational boats due to COVID, so we can’t go north into Canada and we also can’t take our boat south through the (Canadian) Welland Canal that links Lakes Ontario and Erie, bypassing the Niagara Falls.
-But…a Canadian captain can move a US recreational boat through the Welland Canal.
-So, on July 2 Captain Bill will move R&R from Wilson through the Welland Canal to a marina in Buffalo.
+Due to COVID, Canada’s borders are closed to US pleasure craft so we can’t go north into Canada and we also cannot pilot our own boat south through the (Canadian) Welland Canal that links Lakes Ontario and Erie, bypassing the Niagara Falls.
+But…hiring a Canadian captain and crew converts a pleasure craft to a commercial vessel, and commercial vessels can travel through the Welland Canal.
+So, on July 2 Canadian Captain Bill Barnaby and his crew will move R&R from Wilson through the Welland Canal to a marina in Buffalo.

 We cleaned and prepared R&R and then drove a rental car home to Michigan for a July 4 holiday celebration with family.

-I plan to pick up R&R in Buffalo on July 6 and travel a few days with nephews Trey and Drew, and then Rhonda will meet us in Cleveland.
+I, with nephews Trey and Drew, plan to pick up R&R in Buffalo on July 6 and travel a few days, and Rhonda will meet us at a port in Ohio.
 Looking forward to all of it!